mSaurabh/react-star-rating/README.md

-# react-star-rating
+# React Star Rating

-A simple start rating component using React.
+A simple component created using React.